TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/content-check-if-both-vms-running--4.md

 # Check if both VMs running?

-Make sure that both VMs are started and in Succeded state
+Make sure that both VMs are started and in Succeeded state

 ## Recommended Steps